ligato/docs/docs/developer-guide/kvscheduler.md

 * **Metadata** (`interface{}` is additional run-time information of an undefined type that is assigned to a value.
 It is updated following a CRUD operation or agent restart.
 An example of metadata is the [sw_if_index][vpp-iface-idx], which is maintained for every interface alongside its value.

 * **Metadata Map**, also known as index-map, implements the mapping between a value label and its metadata for a given value type.
 It is exposed in read-only mode to allow other plugins to read and reference metadata.
 For example, the interface plugin exposes its metadata map [here][vpp-iface-map].
 It is used by the ARP plugin, the route plugin, and other plugins to read the sw_if_index of target interfaces.
-Metadata maps are automatically created and updated by the KVScheduler.
+Metadata maps are automatically created and updated by the KV Scheduler.

 * **[Value origin][value-origin]** defines the source of the value.
 For example, it could be configuration data received from the NB, or data that was automatically created in the SB such as default routes and the loop0 interface.